Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Zoom: Simple word repurposed for video

-Maximum trademark strength: Completely invented words are easiest to trademark since they have no existing meaning.
+Maximum trademark strength.
+Completely invented words are the easiest to trademark since they have no existing meaning.

-Global viability: Invented words work across languages without unintended meanings (though still check).
+Global viability.
+Invented words work across languages without unintended meanings (though you should still check).

 Use phonetic building blocks: